oliverwilms/iris-log-viewer/README.md

 The simplest dockerfile which starts IRIS and imports code from /src folder into it.
 Use the related docker-compose.yml to easily setup additional parametes like port number and where you map keys and host folders.

-### iris.script

-Contains objectscript commands that are feeded to iris during the image building

 ### module.xml

 IPM Module's description of the code in the repository.
 It describes what is loaded with the method, how it is being tested and what apps neeed to be created, what files need to be copied.

 [Read about all the files in this artilce](https://community.intersystems.com/post/dockerfile-and-friends-or-how-run-and-collaborate-objectscript-projects-intersystems-iris)